What Is Penetration Testing? Process, Types, and Modern Approaches (2026 Guide)

 Key Takeaways

-- Different pentest types exist, such as network, web/API, mobile, cloud, social engineering, and physical security.
+Different IT assets, such as network, web/API, mobile, cloud, social engineering, and physical security, need to be tested.

 What is Penetration Testing, aka Pentesting?